-We contribute money through our regular budget, special offerings, and targeted gifts.
-Through our mission budget we support our denomination’s Unified Mission.
-Members have donated time giving medical attention to the people in Mombin Crochu, Haiti.
-Volunteers in Mission from our congregation have also served in Venezuela, Hungary, Malawi, Texas, India, and at Sheldon Jackson College.
-We are involved with the Medical Benevolence Foundation.
+We financially support mission co-workers and projects through FPC mission budget disbursements, as well as through special offerings and targeted gifts.
+The mission budget also supports our denomination’s and Presbytery’s Unified Mission.
+FPC members have traveled to Mombin Crochu, Haiti to provide medical attention, and training & other support.
+Volunteers in Mission from our congregation have also served in Venezuela, Hungary, Malawi, India, Texas, North Dakota, and Alaska (Sheldon Jackson College).
+FPC also has a long-standing relationship & involvement with the Medical Benevolence Foundation (MBF).
 For more information visit mbfoundation.org.

-Annual Mission Trip to the Bdecan Presbyterian Church on the Spirit Lake Reservation
+Annual VBS Mission Trip: Bdecan Presbyterian Church, Spirit Lake Reservation

 2018 Bdecan Trip Highlights

-In 2018, the VBS theme at the Bdecan Presbyterian Church was "Jesus Looks into Our Hearts!"
-The Bdecan VBS Mission Team was the only team providing VBS this summer and reached a total of 32 kids during the three days of VBS.
-The kids made birdhouses and a bookshelf for the lending library the Bdecan VBS Mission Team started at the church.
-The kids loved all the areas of programming and were totally engrossed in the activities.
-Even the older boys sang the songs and volunteered to answer questions (something they had not done before!).
-On Saturday, the Bdecan VBS Mission Team was joined by other churches that have sent mission teams to the church as well as Bdecan church members to celebrate Youth Pastor Joe Obermeyer's fifth year at the Bdecan Presbyterian Church.
-A check for $1000 from the FPC Mission Committee was presented to the Bdecan Presbyterian Church to go toward the goal of raising $10,000 to expand and improve the clothing pantry to provide a better area to store and distribute donated clothing to those in need.
-FPC members generously contributed $2645 for winter clothing for the children, so they can be warm as they wait for the school bus this winter, as well as providing donated school supplies, underwear, and tied fleece baby blankets (which the Bdecan VBS kids also helped make).
-The 2018 Bdecan VBS Mission Team included Jane Hallman, Cindy Kunzman, Jean Abels, Ruth Saling, Heide Buettner, Ginger Kirby, Jane Murl, Phyllis Schmid, Marylynn Aalderks, Vickie Wintheiser and her grandson Solomon Fisher, and Mike Maxson from FPC in Ely, Minnesota.
-Youth Pastor Joe Obermeyer's mother, Trudy, also joined the team.
+The Vacation Bible School (VBS) theme at the Bdecan Presbyterian Church (BPC) was “Jesus Looks into Our Hearts!”
+Our Mission Team was the only group providing summer VBS.
+Thirty-two kids attended during the three days.
+They made birdhouses and a bookshelf for the lending library (which our Mission Team started).
+The kids were enthusiastic and totally engrossed in the daily activities—even the older boys sang the songs and volunteered to answer questions (something they had not done previously).
+We celebrated Pastor Joe Obermeyer’s fifth year at BPC.
+A check for $1,000 was presented to BPC toward the goal of raising $10,000 to expand and improve the clothing pantry.
+FPC also generously contributed $2,645 for winter clothing for the children who have to wait for their school bus in frigid temperatures.
+We also delivered school supplies, underwear, and tied fleece baby blankets (which the VBS kids helped make).

-Tragically, after surviving decades of civil war and achieving independence, South Sudan continues to endure cycles of ethnic, political, and resource-based conflict.
-This violence, however, does not reflect the hearts of masses who long for a peaceful future for their children.
-While South Sudanese work diligently to address these issues, the Presbyterian Church (U.S.A.) and the Reformed Church in America have joined their efforts by sending Reverends Nancy & Shelvis Smith-Mather.
-Shelvis is the Principal of the RECONCILE Peace Institute (RPI).
-The RPI equips leaders to initiate sustainable peace in places of high conflict and trauma.
-Nancy is the Project Manager for the South Sudan education and peace building project, developing peace and advancing education in collaboration with the Presbyterian Church of South Sudan, Across, Yei Teacher Training College and RECONCILE International.
+Following decades of civil war, striving toward independence, South Sudan continues to endure tragic cycles of ethnic, political, and resource-based conflict.
+The violence does not reflect the hearts of multitudes who long for a peaceful future for their children.
+While the South Sudanese work diligently to address these issues, the Presbyterian Church (PCUSA) and the Reformed Church in America (RCA) have joined efforts by sending Revs.
+Nancy & Shelvis Smith-Mather.
+Shelvis is the Principal of the RECONCILE Peace Institute (RPI) which equips leaders to initiate sustainable peace in places of chronic, intense conflict and trauma.
+Alongside his RECONCILE International colleagues, Shelvis trains trauma counselors in the refugee camps.
+His colleagues often share their own stories of trauma and triumph with him.
+Nancy is the Project Manager for the South Sudan Education and Peace Building project, developing and advancing peace education in collaboration with the Presbyterian Church of South Sudan, ACROSS, Yei Teacher Training College, and RECONCILE International.

 Serving Christ together in Bangladesh

-Since 1989, Les & Cindy Morgan have served as PC(USA) mission co-workers in one of the world's most economically impoverished and most densely populated countries, Bangladesh.
-The Morgans live in the northwestern city of Rajshahi, where they advise on patient care and Christian Mission Hospital, mentor students at the hospital's affiliated Nursing Institute, and make visits to rural villages to promote the healing ministry of the church.
-The Morgans also assist the Church of Bangladesh Social Development Program in planning and implementing community health programs that address root causes of disease.
-In addition, they provide guest lectures and retreats at St. Andrew's Theological College in Dhaka.
-Les and Cindy feel called to proclaim the gospel among the sick and to nurture this as a ministry of the body of Christ.
+Since 1989, Les & Cindy Morgan have served as PCUSA mission co-workers in Bangladesh, one of the world’s most economically impoverished and most densely populated countries.
+The Morgans live in the northwestern city of Rajshahi where they advise on patient care at Christian Mission Hospital, mentor students at the hospital’s affiliated Nursing Institute, and visit rural villages to demonstrate the healing ministry of the church.
+The Morgans also assist the Church of Bangladesh Social Development Program, planning and implementing community health programs that address root causes of disease.
+In addition, they provide guest lectures and retreats at St. Andrew’s Theological College in Dhaka.
+Les and Cindy have lived their call to proclaim the gospel among the sick and to nurture them as a ministry of the body of Christ.

 Serving Christ in West Africa

-Josh is the PC (USA)'s regional liasion for West Africa, where he facilitates partner relationships, implements regional strategies and supports the work of other mission personnel.
-"When we strive to live together as brothers and sisters in Jesus Christ, our faith is deepened and strengthened, despite our cultural differences, and we become better disciples of Jesus Christ," Josh says.
-"In partnership, not only do we learn how the Holy Spirit has given us gifts to use for the common good, but we also come to see spiritual gifts in others, and we learn to appreciate how the gifts can enrich our mutual Christian life."
+Josh Heikkila is the PC(USA) regional liaison for West Africa, where he facilitates partner relationships, implements regional strategies and supports the work of other mission personnel.
+“When we strive to live together as brothers and sisters in Jesus Christ, our faith is deepened and strengthened despite our cultural differences, and we become better disciples of Jesus Christ,” Josh says.
+“In partnership, not only do we learn how the Holy Spirit has given us gifts to use for the common good, but we also come to see spiritual gifts in others, and we learn to appreciate how these gifts can enrich our mutual Christian life.”

 Serving Christ together in Cuba